bklofas/rtl-aprs-igate/README.md

 <summary>Programming RTL-SDR serial number</summary>

+Make sure that only one RTL-SDR dongle is plugged into the computer.
 Jump into a new container to access the rtl_eeprom utility:
 ```
-$ docker run -it --rm --device=/dev/bus/usb ghcr.io/bklofas/rtl-aprs-igate:latest bash`
+$ docker run -it --rm --device=/dev/bus/usb ghcr.io/bklofas/rtl-aprs-igate:latest bash
 ```

 Then once inside the container, run rtl_eeprom: